 What is the Crown Court?

-The Crown Court – unlike the magistrates’ courts, it is a single entity – sits in 71 court centres across England and Wales.
+The Crown Court – unlike the magistrates’ courts, it is a single entity – sits in over 70 court centres across England and Wales.

 It deals with serious criminal cases which include:

 - Cases sent for trial by magistrates’ courts because the offences are ‘indictable only’ (i.e. those which can only be heard by the Crown Court)

 - ‘Either way’ offences (which can be heard in a magistrates’ court, but can also be sent to the Crown Court if the defendant chooses a jury trial)

 - Defendants convicted in magistrates’ courts, but sent to the Crown Court for sentencing due to the seriousness of the offence

 There are three different types of Crown Court centre, based on the type of work they deal with.
 These are: